This post is also available in: French

 Istron Bay beaches

-Sandy or pebbled, secluded or organized, the best beaches in Crete offer something for everyone.
+Sandy or pebbled, secluded or organized, the beaches in Crete offer something for everyone.
 They charm visitors with their authentic beauty and their clear waters.
 Almost every year Greece is ranked by the Blue Flag Programme among the top three countries in the world with the best quality beaches and coasts.
 Many of the ones mentioned in this article belong to these.
-I hope you soon enjoy one of these best beaches in Crete.
+I hope you soon enjoy one of these beaches.

 Tip: If you want to enjoy the beaches of Crete, renting a car is highly recommended.
 Find the best deals at Holiday Autos.